Codeinwp/otter-blocks/readme.md

 ### Become a Contributor 💁‍♂️

 Otter Blocks is an open-source project, and we welcome contributors to be part of our vibrant community!
-Help us improve the plugin and make it even better - [GITHUB LINK](https://github.com/Codeinwp/otter-blocks/)
+Help us improve the plugin and make it even better - [GitHub Link](https://github.com/Codeinwp/otter-blocks/)

 ### Useful Resources 📌

 - Read more about WordPress on our [blog](https://themeisle.com/blog/).
-- Take a look at our other plugins see [here](https://themeisle.com/wordpress-plugins/).
+- Interested in our other plugins?
+Take a look [here](https://themeisle.com/wordpress-plugins/?utm_source=wpadmin&utm_medium=readme&utm_campaign=otter-blocks).
-- Get the most out of Otter Blocks with our helpful [YouTube tutorials playlist](https://youtube.com/playlist?list=PLmRasCVwuvpSep2MOsIoE0ncO9JE3FcKP).
+- Get the most out of Otter Blocks with our helpful [YouTube Tutorials Playlist](https://youtube.com/playlist?list=PLmRasCVwuvpSep2MOsIoE0ncO9JE3FcKP).

 ## Screenshots ##